The Imperfect Storytelling Tense

 • Tu: Gostas deste carro?
 (Do you like this car?)

 • Amigo: Adoro!
 Eu comprava o carro amanhã, mas não tenho dinheiro.
 (I love it!
-I would buy the car tomorrow, but I don’t have money.)
+I’d buy the car tomorrow, but I don’t have the money.)

 👉 Deep Dive: See the "Gostava de" section in the Polite Requests guide

-Okay, you understand the vibe.
+You’ve got the feel.
 Now you need to know how to form it.
-The good news is that it is the most regular, easy-to-learn tense in the entire language.
-There are only four real irregular verbs you need to worry about (Ser, Ter, Vir, and Pôr).
+The good news.
+The Imperfect is the most regular, easy-to-learn tense in the language.
+Only four verbs are truly irregular (Ser, Ter, Vir, and Pôr).

 👉 Deep Dive: The Complete Portuguese Imperfect Conjugation Guide